MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 westus2     00-0D-3A-F7-30-7E  VM running    10.0.0.4            52.175.202.122     MyRG
 ```

 Now that the VM has been created, you can logon to the VM using **ssh**.
-First you have to find the IP address of the VM.
+First, get the IP address of the VM.

 ```azurecli
 az vm list-ip-addresses -g MyRG